-Over the past years, cloud-based computer-aided engineering (CAE) has become an important tool in the product development cycle and is used extensively in many industries, such as Automotive, Aerospace, HVAC, Manufacturing, Electronics, and Energy.
+In recent years, cloud-based computer-aided engineering (CAE) has become an important tool in the product development cycle.
+Today, CAE is used extensively in many industries, such as Automotive, Aerospace, HVAC, Manufacturing, Electronics, and Energy.
 It not only provides a fast and cost-efficient method for testing existing designs but also allows engineers to optimize them based on new requirements and standards.

-Recently, one of our prospects, who is involved in the manufacturing of sheet metal enclosures, faced a serious problem of the failure of a particular design of the enclosure under a pressure load that was supplied to a leading customer.
-The customer had to reject all the supplied models and due to this, they were about to lose a huge order of supply as well as future orders.
+Recently, one of our prospects, who is involved in the manufacturing of sheet metal enclosures, faced a serious problem relating to the failure of a particular design of an enclosure under a pressure load that was supplied to a leading customer.
+The customer had to reject all the supplied models and due to this.
+They were about to lose a huge order of supply, as well as future orders.

-The prospect was not clear about the reason for the design failure and was not sure how to fix the problem without any major design change.
+The prospect was not clear about the reason for the design failure and was unsure of how to fix the problem without any major design change.

 Approach to the Sheet Metal Enclosure Problem

-The consequent approach was to perform CAE simulations via the Finite Element Method (FEM) to analyze and improve the structure of the model.
-The fundamental steps taken were
+The consequent approach was to perform CAE simulations via the finite element method (FEM) to analyze and improve the structure of the model.
+The fundamental steps taken were the following:

 ● Prepare the provided 3D CAD model for analysis